shakespearbi/CitiBike-Analysis/README.md

 ### Data Exploration

 In this exploration, the months December, January, and February are considered winter months.
 Bike logs during the 2015-2016 winter are selected from the City Bike Trip History and aggregated into a new dataset with an inner join.
+### Dynamic Map
+The first visualization on the dashboard is a dynamic map that shows how each station's popularity changes over time.
+The map is overlaid with zip code data and contains a dropdown option at the top that allows users to filter by month and year.
+This was accomplished by using Tableau public.

+### Bar Charts
+The top two bar charts represent the top 10 stations to start and end at, while the bottom graphs represent the bottom 10 stations.
+Stations popularity was ranked by the number of bke records at that station (i.e the most popular station would have the highest record of bike logs)

 ### Discoveries
 According to the line graph, the most popular times to ride a bike are during the mornings and evenings.
 The peak hours are  8 - 9 AM and 5 - 6 PM because  people are commuting to work or class and then returning home in the evening around those time frames .